neilenns/node-deepstackai-trigger/CONTRIBUTING.md

 ## Seting up the project

-The setup takes less than 5 minutes if you use [Visual Studio Code](http://code.visualstudio.com/) and the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
+The setup takes less than five minutes if you use [Visual Studio Code](http://code.visualstudio.com/) and the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.

 Here's what to do: